aldoeve/Computer-Graphics/README.md

 # Computer-Graphics
-This repo holds program that I worked on in this class for future refrence etc.
+This repo holds program that I worked on in this class using OpenGL.